oneblockmore/docs-1/src/operators/stake-management.md

 ```

 In our case `unix:/tmp/oasis-net-runner236357163/net-runner/network/client-0/internal.sock`
 is the path to the local unix socket of the Oasis node.
+If you are running a
+testnet validator node, a similar `internal.sock` unix socket exists in your
-We will use this
+server directory.
+We will use this address for performing online stake
-address for performing online stake operations, so let's store it as `ADDR`
+operations, so let's store it as `ADDR` environmental variable:
-environmental variable:
 ```bash
 $ export ADDR=unix:/tmp/oasis-net-runner236357163/net-runner/network/client-0/internal.sock
 ```